-An American teenager comes to visit some family friends, after her mothers’ suicide.
+An American teenager comes to visit some family friends, after her mother’s suicide.
 These friends live in a beautiful villa on the hillside of Siena, which is the meeting point for many artists.
-Here, she transform herself from a teenager into a woman, loosing her virginity and discovering her real father.
+Here, she transforms herself from a teenager into a woman, losing her virginity and discovering her real father.

 Portrait of a Lady, 1996

-An indipendent American Lady who went to Florence with her old aunt, start an acquaintance with an egocentric dandy.
-They get married but he is interested only on the inheritance of her, but then she prefer to be free.
-The interiors have been shoted in Lucca, at Palazzo Pfanner.
+An independent American Lady, who went to Florence with her old aunt, starts an acquaintance with an egocentric dandy.
+They get married but he is interested only in her inheritance.
+But then she prefers to be free.
+The interior and some exterior scenes have been shouted in Lucca, at Palazzo Pfanner.

 Director: Roberto Benigni

-In Life is Beautiful Roberto Benigni is not only director but also the actor of the movie, and won the prize for Best Actor, Best Original Dramatic Score, and the Best Foreign Language Film at the 71st Academy Awards.
+In Life is Beautiful Roberto Benigni is not only the director but also the actor of the movie and won the prize for Best Actor, Best Original Dramatic Score, and Best Foreign Language Film at the 71st Academy Awards.

-The story take places in Arezzo in 1939, and tells about a Jewish owner of a book shop imprisoned ina concentration camp with his family.
+The story takes place in Arezzo in 1939 and tells about a Jewish owner of a book shop imprisoned in a concentration camp with his family.
 He uses his imagination to shield his son from the horrors of the nazi camp.